someobserver/recurgence/math/09-recurgent-field-equations/07-pathologies-and-healing/index.md

 quantifying the minimal perturbation required for significant semantic reconfiguration.

-Taken together, these metrics map out a multidimensional diagnostic space for the semantic manifold.
+These metrics map out a multidimensional diagnostic space for the semantic manifold.

 ---